 - Middle School Students (Grade 6 to 8) are currently participating in the "Siri-ous" Bible Study.
 They meet in the Adult Sunday School Room with Lisa Robey and Pastor Ben Siebert.

 - High School Students generally meet in the Library with John Menges and Jeff Kane.
 This class is for young men and women "finding themselves".
 School can be a tough place for Christians trying to live with integrity.

 Adult Sunday School Classes ...

-The Golden Rule Class and Kitchen Class: These two classes have combined for Sunday School and meet in the Adult Sunday School Room.
+The Golden Rule Class: This class meets in the Adult Sunday School Room.
 They use articles and study guides from "The Lutheran" magazine to explore contemporary issues in the church and society.
-The combined class is led by Margie Elliott.
-Outside of class, the members of the Golden Rule Class provide support at the Gettysburg Soup Kitchen and get together for a monthly lunch.
+The class is led by Margie Elliott.
+Outside of class, the members of the Golden Rule Class provide support at the Gettysburg Soup Kitchen, assist with other charitable causes, and get together for a monthly lunch.